 Adamas Travel Guide

-The Venus de Milo and the Asclepius of Milos were both found on the island, as were a Poseidon and an archaic Apollo now in Athens.
+The Venus de Milo, the Poseidon of Melos and the Asclepius of Milos were all found on the island, as was an archaic Apollo now in Athens.
 Milos is a popular tourist destination during the summer.
 The municipality of Milos also includes the uninhabited offshore islands of Antimilos and Akradies.
-The combined land area is 160.147 square kilometres and the 2021 census population was 5193 inhabitants.
+The combined land area is 160.147 square kilometres and at the 2021 census the population was 5,193 inhabitants.

 Geography